technologiestiftung/berlin_sidewalk_widths/README.md

 # berlin-sidewalk-widths

-> This visualization is based on the boilermap template.
+> This visualization is based on the boilerplate template.

 ## Getting started